addds03/addds03/README.md

 ### Hola, Addy here 👋

-- 🔭 I’m currently working on Spotify Data, analyzing my music streams.
+- 🔭 I’m currently improving my SQL and Google Cloud Platform Skills.
 - 🌱 I’m currently learning analytics in the sphere of marketing and sales.
 - 👯 I’m looking to collaborate on a kaggle competition.
 - 🤔 I’m looking for help with GCP.